oracle-quickstart/oci-kubernetes-monitoring/docs/FAQ.md

 ### Why does the TcpConnect DaemonSet use privileged mode?
 Can it be disabled?

-The tcpconnect DaemonSet runs an eBPF program to collect TCP connection events, which are essential for dynamically mapping communication between workloads in the cluster.
-These relationships are visualized in the network topology view.
+TcpConnect DaemonSet is responsible for TCP connect logs collection aiding discovery of workload to workload relationships.

-To enable the eBPF program, the DaemonSet requires privileged mode with the CAP_BPF capability.
+To be able to run the required eBPF program, the pods needs to run in privileged mode but restricting to CAP_BPF capability only.

-You can disable this feature by setting the following property to false:
+If you need to disable this feature, set the following property to false:

+> Note: Disabling this will prevent automatic discovery of workload-to-workload communication within the cluster, resulting in an empty network topology view in the OCI Console.

 ```yaml
 ...